Volue-Public/energy-mesh-python/docs/source/mesh_session.rst

 Trying to connect to a session with a session id that is no longer valid will result in a error.

-The following example show some different ways of working with sessions.
+The following example shows some different ways of working with sessions.

 .. literalinclude:: /../../src/volue/mesh/examples/working_with_sessions.py